Parental Engagement Officer

-Please get in touch with Mrs Clay, if you are experiencing any difficult circumstance which you believe may cause difficulties for your child in school.
+Please get in touch with Mrs Whitehead, if you are experiencing any difficult circumstance which you believe may cause difficulties for your child in school.
 For example; family breakdown, bereavement, issues around housing and benefits.
-Mrs Clay can provide a friendly face and a listening ear and work with you to ensure that your children are supported.
+Mrs Whitehead can provide a friendly face and a listening ear and work with you to ensure that your children are supported.
 If it is appropriate, she can refer you to her colleague, Mrs Kelly to access an extended service.

 Extended Services Coordinator

 Mrs Kelly works with a wide range of agencies to access support for children who may have specific needs for example; young carers, family members who care for children and have special guardianship or looked after children.
 Mrs Kelly coordinates referrals to outside agencies.
 She has provided opportunities for students to receive counselling, mindfulness training or support to manage mild mental health conditions.
 Mrs Kelly is experienced in assisting students who have misused the internet or may be experiencing cyberbullying.